TEECOD3/mavincode_assessment/README.md

-# Mavincode Assessment
+# Redux Toolkit and Sagas

-A React dashboard application built with Clean Architecture and Domain-Driven Design (DDD) principles.
+A proof of concept React dashboard application built with Clean Architecture and Domain-Driven Design (DDD) principles.

 ## 🏗️ Architecture